 Clarinette Contrebasse Sib Argentée (AO).

 La forme de cette clarinette est ce qui la distingue du reste de la famille : repliée sur elle-même, elle mesure 2,31 mètres de long.
-Fabriquée en métal et en fil de fer, elle s'étend jusqu'à une octave de basse en Sib grave.
+Fabriquée en métal et en fil de fer, elle s'étend jusqu'à une octave plus grave que la basse en Sib.

 Accessoires inclus : Bec Clarinette Contrebasse Standard C* Argenté, Etui Light Clarinette Contrebasse, Béquille ajustable anti-dérapante.